DeLiquid/token-list/README.md

 # @deliquid/token-list (beta)

-A multi-chain collection of crypto tokens
+A multi-chain collection of crypto tokens, including metadata, logos, and more.

 ## Installation